Billy-Spearman-WCCI/RaceCarExtension/README.md

         * Should not change the state of any resource.
     * Update an item (PUT)
-        * Should be **idempotent** (which is a fancy word for a requirement that calling PUT twice with the same information should be the same as just calling it once)
+        * Should be **idempotent** (which is a fancy word for a requirement that calling PUT twice with the same information should be the same as just calling it once).
+        * Real-life examples of idempotent operations:
+            * Converting a color picture to black-and-white.
+            * Washing a plate.
+            * Tuning to a radio station.
     * Create an item (POST)
         * Typically returns the created resource.
 Not "idempotent", which is why sometimes your browser will ask say something like "reloading this page will resubmit the data".